Stormwater Management Ponds

 Our stormwater management system directs water into SWMPs using catch basins, storm sewers and overland flow routes.

 SWMPs also improve water quality.
 Debris and contaminants in the runoff water settle to the bottom of the SWMPs as sediment before the runoff water is released.
-The areas around the SWMPs are also landscaped with dense natural vegetation to help filter sediment.
+The areas around the SWMPs are landscaped with dense natural vegetation to help filter sediment.

 Visit our YouTube channel to learn more about how these ponds work.